Diss railway station

-Diss railway station is on the Great Eastern Main Line in the East of England, serving the town of Diss, Norfolk.
+Diss railway station is on the Great Eastern Main Line in the East of England, serving the market town of Diss, Norfolk.
 It is 94 mi 43 chain down the line from London Liverpool Street and is situated between Stowmarket to the south and Norwich to the north.
 It is approximately 20 mi south of Norwich.
 Its three-letter station code is DIS.

 The station is currently operated by Greater Anglia, who also operate all trains serving it, as part of the East Anglia franchise.

 Due to its location, Diss is the only station on the Greater Anglia network (and, by extension, one of the only stations in the UK) to be served exclusively by inter-city trains.

 History

 The station at Diss was proposed by the Ipswich & Bury Railway, as part of their route to Norwich.
 Such were the changes in the railway industry that, in 1847, the Ipswich & Bury Railway became part of the Eastern Union Railway, which started operating in 1849.
 This became part of the Eastern Counties Railway (ECR) in 1854, which amalgamated with several other companies in 1862 to form the Great Eastern Railway (GER).

-In 1873, there was an incident at Diss when a goods train a and passenger train collided in foggy conditions, injuring four passengers.
+In 1873, there was an incident at Diss when a goods train and a passenger train collided in foggy conditions, injuring four passengers.

 In 1883, a signal box was opened, possibly replacing an earlier structure.

-From July 1898 to December 1915 the station master was Robert Gillingwater (1854-1923).
-He became a well respected figure in the town and had a staff consisting of:
+From July 1898 to December 1915 the station master was Robert Gillingwater (1854–1923).
+He became a well-respected figure in the town and had a staff consisting of: